-Amici curiae are 240 Members of Congress-50 Senators and 190 Members of the House of Representatives.
-(See Appendix for List of Amici.)
+Amici curiae are 253 Members of Congress-50 Senators and 203 Members of the House of Representatives.
+(See Appendix for list of amici.)
 Amici have a special interest in both upholding the Constitution's separation of powers-among other things, by ensuring that federal administrative agencies are able to faithfully exercise the authorities Congress delegated to them by statute without undue judicial interference-and protecting the physical health and safety of their constituents.

-Amici believe that the district court's stay of FDA's September 28, 2000 Approval of mifepristone and other challenged agency actions has no basis in law, threatens the Congressionally mandated drug approval process, and poses a serious health risk to pregnant individuals by making abortion more difficult to access when access has already been seriously eroded in the aftermath of Dobbs v.
+Amici believe that the district court's stay of the U.S. Food and Drug Administration's September 28, 2000 Approval of mifepristone and other challenged agency actions has no basis in law, threatens the Congressionally mandated drug approval process, and poses a serious health risk to pregnant individuals by making abortion more difficult to access-when access has already been seriously eroded in the aftermath of Dobbs v.
 Jackson Women's Health Organization.
-Accordingly, Amici respectfully urge this Court to grant emergency relief from the district court's stay.
+Accordingly, amici respectfully urge this Court to reverse the district court's order.